Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Matthew Dunlop for insight into Gaussian measures on function spaces.
-Jere Koskela is supported by EPSRC as part of the MASDOC DTC at the University of Warwick.
-Grant No. EP/HO23364/1.
+The authors are grateful to Matthias Birkner, the associate editor, and two anonymous referees for comments which have substantially improved this manuscript.
+Jere Koskela was supported by EPSRC as part of the MASDOC DTC at the University of Warwick, grant No.~EP/HO23364/1, and by the Deutsche Forschungsgemeinschaft (DFG) grant BL 1105/3-2.
 Paul Jenkins is supported in part by EPSRC grant EP/L018497/1.